 - Napa cabbage.
 Oftentimes in our Red House, Napa cabbage in this dish disappears faster than the meatballs.
 It absorbs all the flavours from other ingredients yet tastes very light.
 I cut its leaves into halves and place the white, crunchy part underneath the meatballs to simmer.
 The green/yellow leafy part is laid over the meatballs during the last 5 minutes of cooking (since it takes much less time to cook it to desired texture).

 - Dried shiitake mushroom.
 Unlike Napa cabbage, shiitake mushroom isn’t an essential ingredient in traditional recipes for lion’s head meatballs.
 However, I think it can be a key factor for elevating the taste level of this dish if you use it the way I suggest: Choose dried ones instead of fresh ones as the former creates a much richer flavour.
 Don’t discard the water in which you rehydrate the mushroom.
 Use it to replace water for the soup.
 Believe me!
 It makes a great difference.

 - Dried shrimp.
 This is an ingredient that I adore in soup dishes.
-You can find it in my recipes for Egg Drop Soup with Tomato, Tofu Soup, etc. No exception this time.
+You can find it in my recipes for Tomato Egg Drop Soup, Tofu & Vegetable Soup, etc. No exception this time.
 You may use either regular dried shrimp or papery dried shrimp which are much smaller.
 Although I marked it as optional in the recipe, I highly recommend you get some whenever you have a chance.

 - Scallion & ginger.
 Remember that we’ve soaked some scallions and ginger in water when making the meatball mixture.
 Now add them to the soup so nothing is wasted.